Skip to content

 • With effect from June 2022, PVST will also be arranged for babies born to mothers infected with HBV in or after October 2020 before the age of 24 months.

-'Post-vaccination serologic testing for babies born to mothers infected with hepatitis B virus' fact sheet
+This link will open in a new window'Post-vaccination serologic testing for babies born to mothers infected with hepatitis B virus' fact sheet

 Antiviral medication